NFL Trade Talk: Dallas Cowboys WR Terrance Williams Suspended For Three Games, Possible Replacement Options

 — ig: josinaanderson (@JosinaAnderson) October 18, 2018

 The Dallas Cowboys simply can’t get any kind of consistency going as they’re on one week and off the next.
 The suspension of Terrance Williams won’t hurt them since he’s injured, but they need some kind of jolt on offense and at the wide receiver position.
-With upcoming games against the Redskins, Titans, Eagles, and Falcons on the horizon, something will need to change as a.500 record won’t get them into the playoffs.
+With upcoming games against the Redskins, Titans, Eagles, and Falcons on the horizon, something will need to change as a .500 record won’t get them into the playoffs.